askowno/RLE_wet/README.md

 -   Criterion D2b was applied using the rate of change in condition between 2018 and 2024, projected forward to 2068 (a 50 year period)

--   Criterion D3 was applied to the Wetland Ecological State Class (PES) data such that severity of biotic disruption of \>= 90% was assumed for PES classes E-F; Severity \>=70% was assigned to PES classes D-F; Severity \>=50% was assigned to PES classes C-F. Each of the 22 estuary ecosystem types were assigned to one of the four risk categories: Critically Endangered, Endangered, Vulnerable and Least Concern.
+-   Criterion D3 was applied to the Wetland Ecological State Class (PES) data such that:

+**Severity of biotic disruption of \>= 90% was assumed for PES classes E-F;**

+**Severity \>=70% was assigned to PES classes D-F;**

+**Severity \>=50% was assigned to PES classes C-F.**

+Each of the 22 estuary ecosystem types were assigned to one of the four risk categories: Critically Endangered, Endangered, Vulnerable and Least Concern.
 The highest risk category for these two criteria is selected as the threat / risk status for each river type.

 For consistency with past assessments the South African Ecosystem Threat Status framework (developed by [Nel et al., 2010](DOI:%2010.1111/j.1472-4642.2006.00308.x) and modified by [van Deventer et al., 2019](http://hdl.handle.net/20.500.12143/5847)) was applied in a separate assessment.
 This approach uses the proportion of each ecosystem type that is in a good - fair condition (PES class A B and C) and a set of thresholds.
 If less than 20% of a type (measured by length of river segment) is in a A or B condition then the type is categorised as Critically Endangered; if between 20-35% of the type is in A or B condition then the type is categorised as Endangered; If less than 60% of the type is in A or or C condition then the type is categorised as Vulnerable; if none of these thresholds are crossed then the type is Least Concern.
 The results are referred to as ETS (Ecosystem Threat Status) to differentiate them from RLE results.